-- a.
-Delete the second sentence from Subparagraph 3.12.10.1. - b.
-Add Subparagraph 3.12.11 as follows: - § 3.12.11 The Architect's review of Contractor's submittals will be limited to examination of an initial submittal and one (1) resubmittal.
-Owner shall be entitled to obtain reimbursement from Contractor for amounts paid to the Architect for evaluation of any additional resubmittals. - c.
-Add Subparagraph 3.12.12 as follows: - § 3.12.12 The Contractor shall not reproduce all or any portion of the Contract Documents.
+a.
+Add Subparagraph 3.12.11 as follows:

+§ 3.12.11 The Architect's review of Contractor's submittals will be limited to examination of an initial submittal and one (1) resubmittal.
+Owner shall be entitled to obtain reimbursement from Contractor for amounts paid to the Architect for evaluation of any additional resubmittals.

+b.
+Add Subparagraph 3.12.12 as follows:

+§ 3.12.12 The Contractor shall not reproduce all or any portion of the Contract Documents.
 Unless otherwise directed or specified, three (3) copies of each Shop Drawing shall be submitted with each submittal or re-submittal.
 Unless otherwise directed or specified, three (3) copies of Product Data shall be submitted with each submittal or re-submittal.
 Unless otherwise directed or specified, samples shall be submitted in duplicate and shall be properly labeled, bearing the name and quality of material, name of manufacturer, name of Project, name of Contractor, and date of submission.